My Dear Readers,

 - 5 medium super sweet ripe tomatoes chopped (you can also substitute canned, tomato paste, or even tomato sauce in a pinch)

 - 1 Tbs cumin ( I sometimes add more at the end, because I’m a huge cumin fan)

 - 2 Tsp Salt

 - 1 Tsp Cayenne pepper- Optional- For those that like a bit of heat

 - 1/2 cup 2% Greek Yogurt (I like Fage)

 Preheat oven to bake at 400 degrees F.

+Top with lemon juice and chopped fresh cilantro.
 Serve on a large serving dish with thick low fat greek yogurt.